hpi-swa-teaching/AnimationsEditor/packages/AnimationsEditor-Core.package/AnimationsEditorTrack.class/README.md

 This class contains keyframes for its property.
+It furthermore observes the property for changes.